 If you have missing teeth and are considering dental implants as an option, the first step is to schedule a visit with one of our dentists.
-We will evaluate your health and the condition of your surrounding teeth, gums, bone, etc to determine if detnal implants are right for you.
+We will evaluate your health and the condition of your surrounding teeth, gums, bone, etc to determine if dental implants are right for you.
 In some cases, we will handle the complete process in our dental office, other times, we will work with a specialist for the surgical placement and complete the restoration in our Bedford, TX dental office.

 Implantation: The placement of the dental implant is a simple, procedure performed in the dentist office under local anesthesia.
 It typically takes three to six months for the implant to heal and fully integrate with the jawbone.
 In some cases, we may be able to place the permanent dental crown during this visit.
-Other times, a temporary crown will be placed while the implant heals.
+Otherwise, a temporary crown will be placed while the implant heals.

 Implant Restoration: After the healing process is complete, the dentist will uncover the implant and attach the dental crown, bridge or denture.
 Your restoration will look and function the same as your natural teeth.
 You can brush and floss normally.
-Routine visits to the dentist will ensure long term health and function of the dental implant.
+Routine visits to the dentist will ensure long-term health and function of the dental implant.

 Dental Implant FAQs